programmador/img_crawler/readme.md

 # Run with docker

-Be sure to have all required options in Your kernel config if You're using Linux or FreeBSD.
+Be sure to have all required options in Your kernel config enabled if You're using Linux or FreeBSD.
-Setup crawler command in `docker-composse.yml` and run:
+Modify crawler command in `docker-composse.yml` (optionally) and run:

 ```
 docker-compose up --build
 ```

-Wait for crawler to finish (optionally) and then access http://localhost:8080
+Wait for crawler to finish (optionally) and then access http://localhost:8080 Also You can keep refreshing the page while crawler command is working

 # Todo (project design)